mareru/hackaton-applitools/README.md

 # hackaton-applitools

-The project uses WebdriverIO and Applitools eyes and Cucumber to provide UI automation tests for 5 tasks presented in the Applitools hackhaton (https://applitools.com/hackathon-instructions).
+The project uses WebdriverIO, Applitools eyes and Cucumber to provide UI automation tests for 5 tasks presented in the Applitools hackhaton (https://applitools.com/hackathon-instructions).
 All tasks were automated in traditional manner using only WebdriverIO.
 And then they were automated again using WebdriverIO and Applitools eyes.